willzywiec/dissertation/README.md

 ## Running the Code
 **install.R** installs all necessary R packages.

 MCNP input decks were built using **build/grid.R** and run using **linux/copy.py** and **linux/volley.py**, which are configured to run on Linux using Slurm.
 I'm in the process of configuring Git LFS to upload and version a 130 MB **data/mcnp-output.csv** file, which is a pre-configured dataset that consists of output from 1,542,397 MCNP simulations that were run on Quartz (a supercomputer at LLNL).
-With the exception of the MCNP simulations, which were run on Quartz, everything else was run on a desktop computer (AMD Ryzen 7 1700 3.0 GHz 8-core CPU with an NVIDIA GeForce GTX 1080 GPU).

 With the exception of the MCNP simulations, everything was run on a desktop computer that I built specifically to work on this project.
 The specs of this desktop computer are provided below.